ParkinsonLab/16S_MGX_Workshops/AKU_Metagenomics_Workshop.md

 - Select the `mouse1_cytoscape.txt` file and click `Open`
 - Change the `Import Data as` from `shared name` to `KEGG_NODE_LABEL`
 - Click OK
+- If your nodes are all grouped together, find `Prefuse Force Directed Layout` under `Layout`

 To change the appearance of your network:
 - In the left `Control Panel` select the `Style` tab